PERSONNEL POLICY AND PROCEDURE GUIDELINES

 An employee having a grievance should first try to work out a solution with the person(s) directly involved.
 If this does not lead to resolution, the individuals involved are asked to meet with the clerk of the Personnel Committee, whose role is to assist them in resolving the dispute, themselves.
 If further help is needed, those involved may meet with the entire Personnel Committee.
 In preparation for this meeting, the grievance should be documented to assure that everyone has a clear understanding of the issues, and copies of the documentation shared with all those involved.
 Minutes of the meeting should reflect a general sense of the problem and its resolution.
 These meetings and minutes are confidential.

 A clearness committee is also an option at any point in the resolution process.
-The standing Ministry and Oversight Committee may be called upon for advice and/or arrangements.
+The standing Ministry and Counsel Committee may be called upon for advice and/or arrangements.

 IX.
 Sexual and Unlawful Harassment